allena29/brewerslabng/pyconfhoard/README.md

 [Netopeer2](https://github.com/CESNET/Netopeer2) and [Sysrepo](https://github.com/sysrepo/sysrepo) looked promising and even though they build on a raspberry pi the lack of documentation and segmentation fault make this a little unstable.

-Therefore this cobbles something together based around pyangbind - as the original *brewerslab* is reworked around a formal datamodel sysrepo/netopeer2 will be re-evaluated.
+Therefore this cobbles something together based around exporting the YIN definition - as the original *brewerslab* is reworked around a formal datamodel sysrepo/netopeer2 will be re-evaluated.

 This project in it's current form will never scale to 100,000's requests per second - but the simple act of seriously re-considering code that is >3 years old, putting the structure of a database-moel and discipline of testing will make this project easier to transition to a more industrial solution if needed.